glycerine/spin_paxos/README.md

 same value to stable disk.
-Once written, that value will never change in future ballots (for a single instance of Paxos), even if we over-write it multiple times through the Paxos state machine.
+Once written, that value will never change in future ballots (for a single instance of Paxos), even if we over-write it multiple times through the Paxos algorithm.
 A quorum of accepted values on disk means the value is chosen.
 Once chosen, the value is idempotent to higher future
 Paxos ballots.
 Lower ones